-- Supported Living cannot be provided in conjunction with any additionally budgeted Living Supports (Family Living and IMLS), CIHS, Respite, separately billed ANS (unless approved to be provided during participation in CCS and or CIE), or Nutritional Counseling. - 1.
-Use of on-call and some remote staffing patterns can be utilized if chosen by the individual and indicated in ISP. - 2.
-Staffing patterns must be adjusted throughout the day to accommodate a person's health and safety, overall support needs, and ISP outcomes. - 3.
+- Supported Living cannot be provided in conjunction with any additionally budgeted Living Supports (Family Living and IMLS), CIHS, Respite, separately billed ANS (unless approved to be provided during participation in CCS and or CIE), or Nutritional Counseling.
+Non-Ambulatory Stipend cannot be used with Supported Living Category 4. - 2.
+Use of on-call and some remote staffing patterns can be utilized if chosen by the individual and indicated in ISP. - 3.
+Staffing patterns must be adjusted throughout the day to accommodate a person's health and safety, overall support needs, and ISP outcomes. - 4.
 Supported Living Categories must be approved prior to service delivery.
-Supported Living provided at a higher category cannot be requested unless criteria for the immediately lesser category has been met. - 4.
+Supported Living provided at a higher category cannot be requested unless criteria for the immediately lesser category has been met. - 4.5.
+Create a safe environment free of abuse, neglect, and exploitation. - 5.6.
 Specific staffing ratios (e.g., 1:1 or 2:1) are not strictly required on a daily or hourly basis, but should be based on the approved Supported Living Category, as follows: - a.
 Supported Living Category 1 (Basic Support) routinely accommodates up to 7 hours a week of focused DSP attention and rare nursing services based on the person's needs and ISP.
-Focused DSP attention may be more or less than 7 hours on a given week, based on the person's needs and ISP. - b.
-Supported Living Category 2 (Moderate Support) routinely accommodates between 8-14 hours a week of focused DSP attention and up to 5 hours monthly
+Focused DSP attention may be more or less than 7 hours on a given week, based on the person's needs and ISP.